Top 10 U2 Songs

 Photo: By Jack Newton (originally posted to Flickr as U2) [CC BY-SA 2.0 (http://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons

-Following their performances at the iconic Live Aid benefit concert in 1985, the band were becoming increasingly famous for their live shows, and it seemed obvious that they were destined to become international rock stars.
-This prophecy was fulfilled just two years later with the release of their fifth album The Joshua Tree (1987), which catapulted them to worldwide stardom and resulted in their only US number one singles to date.
+Following their performances at the iconic Live Aid benefit concert in 1985, the band was becoming increasingly famous for their live shows, and it seemed obvious that they were destined to become international rock stars.
+This prophecy was fulfilled just two years later with the release of their fifth album, The Joshua Tree (1987), which catapulted them to worldwide stardom and resulted in their only US number one singles to date.

 The Joshua Tree’s follow up, Rattle and Hum (1988,) was met with critical backlash, who accused the band of getting above their station.
-The band responded to this with a minor reinvention for the next album campaign, Achtung Baby (1991) which introduced industrial, electronic and alternative influences to the U2 canon.
+The band responded to this with a minor reinvention for the next album campaign, Achtung Baby (1991), which introduced industrial, electronic, and alternative influences to the U2 canon.
 The group embarked on the Zoo TV Tour to promote the album, showing the public a less serious side to the band, and cementing them as one of the world’s best live acts.

-Following a few less received albums, the band was back on top with How to Dismantle an Atomic Bomb (2004), a pure rock album, tailor-made for their increasingly epic live shows, most notably the 2009 U2 360° Tour, a high-tech arena spectacular, which is the highest-grossing concert tour of all time.
+Following a few lesser-received albums, the band was back on top with How to Dismantle an Atomic Bomb (2004), a pure rock album, tailor-made for their increasingly epic live shows, most notably the 2009 U2 360° Tour, a high-tech arena spectacular, which is the highest-grossing concert tour of all time.

 # 10 – Elevation

 The song begins with some wonderfully crunchy guitar chords, which are soon joined by the track’s utterly infectious “ohh ohh” vocal hook and some submarine sonar-like synth notes.
-There’s something really electric about the song, with it’s non-stop grind of guitar building to each chorus’ euphoric explosion of sound.
+There’s something really electric about the song, with its non-stop grind of guitar building to each chorus’ euphoric explosion of sound.

 The single version of the track (which has slightly harder guitars than the album cut) was used during the promotion of the Angelina Jolie-led Tomb Raider film.
-The track’s music video – one of the most expensive ever made – plays into this, featuring Bono’s fictional twin brother as an evil genius.
+The track’s music video – one of the most expensive ever made, plays into this, featuring Bono’s fictional twin brother as an evil genius.

 Elevation was perfectly suited to soundtrack an action movie, especially one based on a video game, thanks to its larger-than-life vocals and non-stop assault of sound.
 Non-stop, that is, except for the song’s oddly subdued bridge, which seems to come from an entirely different song.